 Expect questions related to product positioning, market research, go-to-market strategies, customer segmentation, and your ability to drive product adoption and growth.

 Do I need to complete a marketing challenge or exercise as part of the interview process?

 Meta may require you to complete a marketing challenge or exercise, either as a take-home assignment or discussed during an interview, to assess your product marketing skills and strategic thinking.

 How can I prepare for the interviews in the Meta Product Marketing Manager interview process?

 Review product marketing principles, practice case studies, and be ready to discuss your past product marketing experiences and successes.

 Are there behavioral or situational interview questions in the process?

-Stripe may ask behavioral questions to assess your ability to work in cross-functional teams, communicate effectively, and handle challenging product marketing scenarios, and communicate effectively with stakeholders.
+Meta may ask behavioral questions to evaluate how you work in cross-functional teams, handle challenging product marketing scenarios, and communicate effectively with stakeholders.